Xinglab/espresso/snakemake/README.md

   - `{job_name}_threads: {num_threads}`
   - `{job_name}_mem_gb: {num_GBs}`
   - `{job_name}_time_hr: {num_hours}`
+  - See "Resources" in [../README.md](../README.md) for estimates of memory and running time
 * If any samples have fast5 input then set:
   - `guppy_bin_path: /path/to/guppy/bin/`
   - Also: `guppy_gpu: true` if using a GPU version of guppy